Devan concentrates her practice in energy and regulatory matters, as well as in antitrust and litigation.

 Further, Devan has advised operators of natural gas gathering facilities and a gas-fired power plant in connection with pre-litigation strategy and resolution of disputes with FERC-regulated pipelines.
-She has counseled natural gas companies on FERC-jurisdictional considerations and advises intrastate pipelines about state regulatory obligations as applied to operational issues.
-She represents public utilities in proceedings before the Public Utilities Commission of Ohio (PUCO).
-In one such PUCO complaint case, she was part of the litigation team that successfully defended a public utility against “abuse of market power” claims brought by a competitor – a decision affirmed by the Ohio Supreme Court.
+She counsels natural gas companies on FERC-jurisdictional considerations and advises intrastate pipelines about state regulatory obligations as applied to operational issues.
+She represents public utilities in proceedings both before the Public Utilities Commission of Ohio (PUCO) and appellate litigation.
+In one such PUCO complaint case, she helped successfully defend a public utility against “abuse of market power” claims brought by a competitor – a decision affirmed by the Ohio Supreme Court.

 Between her antitrust practice and her due diligence work in energy facilities acquisitions, Devan has extensive experience analyzing competitive effects of a proposed transaction.
 Devan presented on some of these issues, including the filed rate doctrine as a defense to certain antitrust challenges to rates set by FERC or state utilities commissions, at the Energy and Mineral Law Foundation’s Annual Institute in 2016.

-Prior to joining Porter Wright, Devan worked as a dairy business consultant for an industry-leading animal nutrition entity, advising dairy farm clients in Vermont, New Hampshire and New York on strategies for increased herd productivity in terms of milk volume and overall profit maximization.
-Her analysis of issues included commodity selection and purchasing, crop management, and cow health.
+Prior to joining Porter Wright, Devan was a consultant in the dairy business for an industry-leading animal nutrition entity.
+She worked with dairy farm clients in Vermont, New Hampshire and New York on developing and implementing strategies for increased herd productivity in terms of milk volume and overall profit maximization.
+Her analysis of issues included commodity selection and purchasing, crop management and cow health.

 - Pennsylvania State University Dickinson School of Law (J.D., 2014)

 - Cornell University (B.S., cum laude, 2008)